xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 - Model Driven

 SysDB data is modeled and has evolved over the years to support native and Openconfig Yang models.
-For many years, XR has provided programmatic access to operational data.
+For many years, XR has provided programmatic access to configuration and operational data.

 - In-memory